haoqichen20/phuego/README.md

 ## 5. Development

-phuego can be integrated into any phosphoproteomics analysis pipeline.
+phuEGO can be integrated into any phosphoproteomics analysis pipeline.
 It will soon become available through NF-core/Nextflow for easier pipeline integration.

 ## 6. Citation

-Please cite phuego if you use it in your analysis.
+Please cite phuEGO if you use it in your analysis.

 ```BibTeX
 ```

 ## 7. Contributors

-The algorithm and initial scripts of phuego are developed by Girolamo Giudice ([@girolamogiudice](https://github.com/girolamogiudice)) and Evangelia Petsalaki at [@EMBL-EBI] (https://www.ebi.ac.uk/).
+The algorithm and initial scripts of phuEGO are developed by Girolamo Giudice ([@girolamogiudice](https://github.com/girolamogiudice)) and Evangelia Petsalaki at [@EMBL-EBI] (https://www.ebi.ac.uk/).

 The Python package and CLI application are developed by Haoqi Chen ([@haoqichen20] (https://github.com/haoqichen20) at [@EMBL-EBI] (https://www.ebi.ac.uk/)).